Trans-Tasman Travel Arrangement: Removal on character grounds

 In 2014, the Australian Government amended the Migration Act to allow the cancellation of Australian visas for non-citizens on character grounds, including having been sentenced to prison for more than twelve months.
 The stricter character requirements also target non-citizens who have lived in Australia for most of their lives.
 By July 2018, about 1,300 New Zealanders had been deported from Australia on character grounds.
 While Australian officials have defended the tougher deportation measures, their New Zealand counterparts have warned that these would damage the historical "bonds of mateship" between the two countries.
-See more at New Zealand Australians#2014 character test and subsequent developments.
+See more at New Zealand Australians.

 Under Sections 15 and 16 of New Zealand's 2009 Immigration Act, any person (including Australian citizens and permanent residents) may be denied resident visas and entry into the country if they: